scottyschup/ruby-curriculum/w1d1/data-structures/object.md

 be handy, but they're an advanced feature you needn't be too concerned about right now.

-One helpful method, `class` can tell you what kind of object you're dealing with:
+One helpful method, `class`, can tell you what kind of object you're dealing with:

 ```ruby